datasurfergtx/site/content/home/experience.md

   date_start = "2015-03-01"
   date_end = "2016-03-01"
   description = """
-- <b>Supervisor:</b> Supervised a staff of 25 to train volunteers on data collection of over 660,000 street trees in NYC.
+- <b>Team Leadership:</b> Supervised a team of 25 staff members and trained volunteers in the data collection of over 660,000 street trees as part of NYC’s TreesCount! census initiative.
-- <b>Asset Management:</b> Lead administrator of asset management software (Histree) provided by Nektar Inc. Histree stored volunteer information, company assets, and recorded the movement of assets.
+- <b>Asset Management:</b> Served as the lead administrator for Histree, an asset management system by Nektar Inc., used to manage volunteer data, company assets, and asset logistics.
-- <b>Public Relations:</b> Agency liaison for sponsorship with BMW.
-BMW provided 20 brand new BMW i3s to facilitate data collection for the first six months of the census."""
+- <b>Stakeholder Engagement:</b> Acted as the primary agency liaison for a public-private partnership with BMW, which donated 20 new BMW i3 vehicles to support data collection efforts during the first six months of the project.
+"""

 [[experience]]
   title = "Operations Manager"